MarcoDVisser/Resume/README.md

 # Resume

-This Resume was created in [Pandoc's Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html) and converted to html using `Pandoc`.
-And it was converted to `pdf` using `wkhtmltopdf`.
+This Resume was written using [Pandoc's Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html) and converted to `html` using `Pandoc`.
+Following that, it was converted to `pdf` using `wkhtmltopdf`.

 ```bash
 # installation for mac